 How Connecticut’s geography influence its planting zones?

-Connecticut’s geography factor like elevation, coastal influence and lattitude directly influences its USDA growing zones:
+Connecticut’s geography factors like elevation, coastal influence and latitude directly influences its USDA growing zones:

 - Elevation: Higher elevations in the northwest (Litchfield Hills) create cooler zones (6a), while lower elevations in the interior are mostly zone 6b.